sarangmenon947/drawingshapes.java/README.md

 # Drawing Shapes

-A java code that draw shapes such as rectangle, oval etc.
+A Java code that draw shapes such as rectangle, oval etc.